How to Resolve Error 0x80072F8F in Windows Update

 Run System File Checker (SFC)

-sfc /scannow - Wait patiently for the scan to complete.
-This process can take between 15 minutes to an hour depending on your hard drive speed
+3. Wait patiently for the scan to finish.
+This can take 15 minutes to an hour.

-- If the scanner finds problems, it will attempt to automatically repair them using backup copies of the original files
+4. If it finds problems, it will try to fix them using backup copies of files.

-- When finished, review the result to see if problems were found and repaired
+5. When done, check the result to see if problems were found and fixed.

 Run DISM to Repair the System Image

-If SFC cannot repair all the problems found, or if it reports finding corrupt files but couldn't repair them, use the more powerful DISM tool:
+If SFC can't fix all problems, or reports damaged files it couldn't repair, use the more powerful DISM tool:

-The RestoreHealth command can take quite a long time to complete, even up to an hour or more on some systems with slow hard drives.
-Be patient and don't interrupt the process under any circumstances, as doing so could cause additional problems.
+The RestoreHealth command can take a long time, sometimes an hour or more on slower computers.
+Be patient and do not stop it, as this could cause more problems.

 Solution 7: Check the System for Malware